pattern

 to interest and draw someone or something toward oneself through specific features or qualities

-Ex: The company implemented employee benefits attract and retain top talent in the competitive job market .
+Ex: The company implemented employee benefits to attract and retain top talent in the competitive job market .

 daily words